 It’s about a 6-hour drive from Christchurch to Queenstown.
 To save some time, you can head to Aoraki on the way to Queenstown.
 Remember to leave Christchurch early so you won’t come to Queenstown too late.
 This place works best if you are driving since you have to keep your belongings in your car while exploring some attractions.

 There’s also an airport in Queenstown.
-So, you can simply take the 1-hour flight from Christchurch instead of driving if you’re short on time but that means you might miss some attractions that you could have seen if you drive.
+So, you can simply take the 1-hour flight from Christchurch instead of driving if you’re short on time, but that means you might miss some attractions that you could have seen if you had driven.

-There’s also a bus that connect this two cities, the drive will be around 8 hours and 30 minutes.
+There’s also a bus that connects these two cities, the drive will be around 8 hours and 30 minutes.

 Here is a list of must-see places in the Queenstown area: